dataluscorp/browser/testing/condprofile/README.rst

     $ ./mach run-condprofile --scenario settled --visible /path/to/generated/profile

-The project will run a webdriver session against Firefox and generate the profile.
+The project will run a webdriver session against Datalus and generate the profile.
 You can look at all the options with --help

 Architecture